peachismomo/GameProjects/README.md

 Story:
 - Salem is on a mission to find and rescue her parents, using the limited but powerful spells taught by them.
 - Engage in challenging combat against formidable foes while uncovering secrets and overcoming the dangers of a world that fears mages.
-- This game is still under development with a team of 8 developers, 2 designers, and 1 artist.

 ### Screenshots
 ![Alt text](Screenshots/TarotsFate_(1).png)